hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 If it's included into lexer, it's standard and can't be messed with.

 [19:10:32](#16278450321454DwpkY:gitter.im) <hiiamboris (NOT THIS ONE)>:
 Using the preprocessor is a great personal solution without the issues.
-Well, most of the time í ½í¸‰
+Well, most of the time ğŸ˜‰

 [21:44:24](#16278542641521DdgdJ:gitter.im) <greggirwin (Gregg Irwin)>: https://github.com/red/red/wiki/%5BDOC%5D-Red-Should...-(Feature-Wars)#block-comments